r-hub/blog/content/post/2020-03-03-packageRank/index.md

 {{<figure src="cran_r-1.png" title="Figure 20 Leap Day 2020">}}

 I've noticed that website maintenance (renaming files and folders, etc.) sometimes coincides with software updates.
-So my working hypothesis, which I haven't explored empirically, is that the scripts used to do automated downloading may have been "broken" by changes on CRAN.
+So my working hypothesis, which I've yet to explore, is that the scripts used to do automated downloading may have been "broken" by changes on CRAN.
 If so, this might actually be a better estimate of the "real" level of interest in R and its packages.

-[^1]: This is challenging problem because, to my knowledge, there is no easy way to distinguish updates from new downloads by looking at log entries.
-The fact that the [`'adjustedcranlogs'`](https://cran.r-project.org/package=adjustedcranlogs) does so by using the population of packages to make inferences about individual packages, a kind of ecological inference, rather than going more granular, to the IP level.
+[^1]: This is also a challenging problem.
+To my knowledge, distinguishing updates from new downloads by looking at log entries is not a straightforward task.
+To do so, [`'adjustedcranlogs'`](https://cran.r-project.org/package=adjustedcranlogs) essentially makes an ecological inference to estimate the number of package update for an _individual_ package based on an estimate derived from the _population_ of packages (it uses the "typical" minimal number of downloads, computed from the 0.05 quantile of a sample of packages, as an estimate of package updates).
 [^2]: This is why `plot.cranDownloads()` include `package.version` and `r.version` arguments to annotate graphs with the the release of new package versions and new versions of R.
 [^3]: The frequency of ~500 B downloads is such that I wonder whether `lftp` or something similar is/was part of the R and/or RStudio.
 That said, I've found that IP addresses with a "US" top level domain code account for 72% of ~500 B downloads but only 46% of all downloads.
 For details, see `head(packageRank::blog.data$ccode.ct, 5)`: "filtered" records download counts without ~500 B entries; "delta" is the arithmetic difference between "unfiltered" and "filtered".
 [^4]: The slight upward trend in the peaks probably reflects the addition of new packages during the month.